StackStorm/st2docs/docs/source/install/__note_tested_env.rst

-.. note:: For the best evaluation experience, run StackStorm Installer on one of the environments, which we continiously test and ceritfy:
+.. note:: For the best evaluation experience, run StackStorm Installer on one of the environments, which we continuously test and certify:

     +---------------------+--------------+------------------------------------+
     |                     | **AWS AMI**  |    **Vagrant box**                 |